patractlabs/redspot-website/src/zh-CN/tutorial/get-started.md

 - Install the required components on your computer
 - Start a new project with redspot
 - Create and test our contracts
-- Deploy our contract on a local jupiter node.
+- Deploy our contract on a local patract node.
 - Using redspot to interact with our contracts

 ## Setup